-While there are many “drag and drop” apps such as Thinkable and Eachscape, the code behind their development is nowhere near easy.
+While there are many “drag and drop” apps such as AppInstitutee and Eachscape, the code behind their development is nowhere near easy.
 If you want to become a successful developer, you will need to learn new languages.
 Java, Kotlin, C Language (C/C++/C#), and Lua are just some of them.
 Make sure to practice every day.
 There are plenty of tutorials online, as well as books that can make the learning process easier.
 It’s worth noting that you don’t need to focus on all of these languages to make the app.
 It’s enough to focus on two languages and learn them to perfection.

 Pick an IDE of choice:

 Picking an IDE can sometimes be hard.
-Starting to code usually sees us use some basic environments where learning process feels more convenient.
+Starting to code usually sees us use some basic environments where the learning process feels more convenient.
 However, as it gets more complicated, we need to embrace new IDEs that offer more functionality.
-Fortunately, Google’s Android Studio offers all the convenience one can get in mobile app development.
+Fortunately, Google’s Android Studio provides all the convenience one can get in mobile app development.
 It has a sleek user interface, emulator, debugging support, and much more.
 Another great environment is Xamarin, which offers much more functionality than just Android development.

 Grasp the Android APIs: